 Niacinamide Face Masks

-Face masks are an excellent addition to anybody’s skincare as they help to keep your skin hydrated, remove any excess oils and tighten any open pores— and all whilst enjoying a soothing spa-like experience in the comfort of your own home.
-Here are some of our favourite face masks which include niacinamide as one of their ingredients.
+Face masks are an excellent addition to anybody’s skincare routine.
+They help keep your skin hydrated, remove excess oils, and tighten open pores – all whilst enjoying a soothing spa-like experience in the comfort of your home.
+Here are some of our favorite face masks that count niacinamide as one of their ingredients.

 - GlamGlow InstaMud 60 Second Pore-Refining Treatment